-Directors with experience developing and driving the strategic direction and growth of organizations provide valuable guidance to the Company's senior leadership team.
-These individuals have expertise in areas including transformation, innovation and change management.
-These individuals often also have sophisticated experience in growth through large corporate including transactions. mergers & acquisitions.
+Directors with experience developing and driving the strategic direction and growth of large organizations provide valuable guidance to the Company's senior leadership team.
+These individuals have areas expertise in includina transformation, innovation and change management.
+These individuals often also have sophisticated experience in growth through large corporate transactions, including mergers & acquisitions.